priyankaanandan659/priyankaanandan659/README.md

 # 👋 Hi, I'm Priyanka A

-## 🚀 Fresher Web Developer
+## 🚀 Fresher Python Developer

-Motivated Web Developer Intern with strong knowledge of HTML, CSS, JavaScript, and responsive design.
-Passionate about creating clean and user-friendly websites.
-Quick learner with a positive attitude, ready to contribute to real-time web development projects and grow in a collaborative environment.
+Enthusiastic Python Developer with strong programming fundamentals, hands-on project experience, and solid understanding of web development technologies.
+Skilled in database operations, teamwork, analytical thinking, and problem-solving.
+Eager to apply technical expertise in real-world software development and contribute effectively to team success.

 ---